raujonas/executor/README.md

 ### Manual installation

-- Download the <a href="https://github.com/raujonas/executor/releases/latest">zip of the latest release</a> and extract the content to `~/.local/share/gnome-shell/extensions/executor@raujonas.github.io`
+- Download the file <a href="https://github.com/raujonas/executor/releases/latest">executor@raujonas.github.io</a> of the latest release and extract the content to `~/.local/share/gnome-shell/extensions/executor@raujonas.github.io`.

-- OR checkout the repo to ~/.local/share/gnome-shell/extensions/ and rename the project folder to `executor@raujonas.github.io`
+- OR checkout the repo to `~/.local/share/gnome-shell/extensions/executor@raujonas.github.io`.
+    ```
+    git clone https://github.com/raujonas/executor.git ~/.local/share/gnome-shell/extensions/executor@raujonas.github.io/
+    ```
+With both options you have to restart gnome shell afterwards (`Alt + F2` and then enter `r`).

 ***